Symposium Accessibility

 We are committed to an open, accessible, and sustainable symposium.
 Please look over the accessibility features we have put in place, and contact us with any questions, concerns, and ideas for improvement.
-You can reach us at shepardsymposium@gmail.com .
+You can reach us at [email protected] .
 We also acknowledge that some elements of access are contextual and relational, and require the participation and cooperation of participants and presenters.
-Please know that we are doing our best to adapt accessibility efforts into a hybrid format for our 2022 symposium.
-Please register in advance at this Google Form for the conference to help us know about access needs.
+Please know that we are doing our best to adapt accessibility efforts our 2024 symposium.

 In-PERSON ACCESS